Chiapas: Pre-Columbian Era

-It is not known what ended the Mayan civilization but theories range from over population size, natural disasters, disease, and loss of natural resources through over exploitation or climate change.
-Nearly all Mayan cities collapsed around the same time, 900 CE.
-From then until 1500 CE, social organization of the region fragmented into much smaller units and social structure became much less complex.
-There was some influence from the rising powers of central Mexico but two main indigenous groups emerged during this time, the Zoques and the various Mayan descendants.
+It is not known what ended the Mayan civilization, but theories range from overpopulation to natural disasters, disease, loss of natural resources through overexploitation, and climate change.
+Nearly all Mayan cities collapsed around the same time (900 CE).
+From then until 1500 CE, social organization of the region fragmented into much smaller units, and social structure became much less complex.
+There was some influence from the rising powers of central Mexico, but two main indigenous groups emerged during this time: the Zoques and various Mayan descendants.
 The Chiapans, for whom the state is named, migrated into the center of the state during this time and settled around Chiapa de Corzo, the old Mixe–Zoque stronghold.
 There is evidence that the Aztecs appeared in the center of the state around Chiapa de Corza in the 15th century, but were unable to displace the native Chiapa tribe.
 However, they had enough influence so that the name of this area and of the state would come from Nahuatl.

 Colonial period

 The Royal Crown centered in the main plaza of Chiapa de Corzo built in 1562.

 When the Spanish arrived in the 16th century, they found the indigenous peoples divided into Mayan and non-Mayan, with the latter dominated by the Zoques and Chiapanecas.
 The first contact between Spaniards and the people of Chiapas came in 1522, when Hernán Cortés sent tax collectors to the area after Aztec Empire was subdued.
 The first military incursion was headed by Luis Marín, who arrived in 1523.
-After three years, Marín was able to subjugate a number of the local peoples, but met with fierce resistance from the Tzotzils in the highlands.
+After three years, Marín was able to subjugate a number of the local peoples, but met fierce resistance from the Tzotzils in the highlands.
 The Spanish colonial government then sent a new expedition under Diego de Mazariegos.
 Mazariegos had more success than his predecessor, but many natives preferred to commit suicide rather than submit to the Spanish.
 One famous example of this is the Battle of Tepetchia, where many jumped to their deaths in the Sumidero Canyon.

 Indigenous resistance was weakened by continual warfare with the Spaniards and disease.
-By 1530 almost all of the indigenous peoples of the area had been subdued with the exception of the Lacandons in the deep jungles who actively resisted until 1695.
-However, the main two groups, the Tzotzils and Tzeltals of the central highlands were subdued enough to establish the first Spanish city, today called San Cristóbal de las Casas, in 1528.
-It was one of two settlements initially called Villa Real de Chiapa de los Españoles and the other called Chiapa de los Indios.
+By 1530, almost all of the indigenous peoples of the area had been subdued, with the exception of the Lacandons in the deep jungles, who actively resisted until 1695.
+However, the two main groups, the Tzotzils and Tzeltals of the central highlands were subdued enough to establish the first Spanish city, today called San Cristóbal de las Casas, in 1528.
+It was one of two: the first called Villa Real de Chiapa de los Españoles and the other called Chiapa de los Indios.